leeharhar/harzoo/README.md

 Just 1300 lines of Python code, you can read and own it.

-You can build your own AI.
+You can build your own AI Agent.

 ## Documentation